Phase separation for the 2D Cahn-Hilliard equation with a background shear flow: Introduction and Main Result

 There is a deep connection between mixing, enhanced dissipation and other phenomena occurring in fluids and in the equations that model them.
 We mention here only the phenomenon of {\em Taylor dispersion}, which is an enhancement of the rate of spreading of a species in the direction of the shear flow (see again \cite{CZG23} and references therein), and the stability of linearized viscous and inviscid flows around shear flows with the associated mechanism of {\em inviscid damping} (among the several recent results, we mention only \cite{Jia23,CWZ23,MZ20,BS22,GNRS20}).
 Indeed, the combined effect of transport and diffusion can be either stabilizing or destabilizing with consequences for the global well-posedness and the long-time behaviors of solutions to the underlying PDE.
 A main example of stabilization is in aggregation models, such as the Patlak-Keller-Segel model, for which addition of advection by a sufficiently strong flow prevents blow-up of solutions irrespective of the total mass \cite{He23,HTZ22,bedrossian2017suppression}.
 Similarly, addition of a strong enough flow leads to global existence for the Kuramoto-Sivashinsky equation, a model of front propagation in combustion \cite{FM22,coti2021global}.
+The work closest to our setting is that of \cite{hu2021global}, where the authors consider an \emph{unstable} version of Cahn--Hilliard equation, characterized by the opposite sign in the cubic nonlinear term relative to \eqref{eqn:standard_CH}, thus lacking the energy structure \eqref{eqn: energy functional}.
+Adding advection by a strong shear flow, they prove that, if the coefficient of the cubic term is sufficiently small and if the average of the initial data in the flow direction is likewise small, then there exists a global-in-time solution in $L^2$ even with a large initial energy.
+In contrast, it has been proved that without advection the equation can blow up in finite time if the initial energy is large \cite{ES86}.
+When using a unidirectional flow to enhance dissipation, one must assume that the linearized operator has growing modes only in the direction of the shear, as in \cite{coti2021global,hu2021global}.
 A destabilizing effect of transport can be seen, for example, in another important phenomenon in fluids, namely, {\em anomalous dissipation} of energy in scalar turbulence \cite{BedrossianEtAl2022,ColomboEtAl2023,keefer2024,DrivasEtAl2022,yoneda2024,CheskidovLuo2024,armstrongVicol2025,huysmansTiti2025,elgindiLiss2024}.